-Shop classes.
+Recommended Preparatory Classes: Shop classes.

-•Must be able to withstand extreme weather conditions.
+- Must be able to lift heavy objects. - Must be able to withstand extreme weather conditions.

 Work Experience: (Helpful, but not necessary for acceptance.)
 Any experience working with heavy equipment or as a laborer is helpful.